Pork Bone

 Understanding the key chemical compounds helps explain why pork bone pairs well with certain ingredients.

-Structural protein that breaks down into gelatin and amino acids (glycine, proline, hydroxyproline) during extended simmering, creating silky mouthfeel and supporting joint/skin health
+Structural protein that breaks down into gelatin during extended cooking, creating silky mouthfeel, body, and visual clarity in broth; contributes to skin, joint, and gut health

 Quick Tips